MPAS-Dev/compass/docs/developers_guide/organization.rst

     Whether to get all of the outputs for the step from the database of cached outputs for the MPAS core that this step belongs to

+``self.run_as_subprocess``
+    Whether to run this step as a subprocess, rather than just running it directly from the test case.
+It is useful to run a step as a subprocess if there is not a good way to redirect output to a log file (e.g. if the step calls external code that, in turn, calls additional subprocesses).

 Another set of attributes is not useful until ``setup()`` is called by the ``compass`` framework: